moeinp70/PolimiGeo/README.md

 # ES-project
 <p>This project provides an analysis of flood risk across various administrative levels in Italy, including provinces, regions, and municipalities.
-The data is sourced from the IdroGEO API PIR (Hazards and risk indicators).</p>
+The data is sourced from the IdroGEO API PIR (Hazards and risk indicators). and the shapefiles are acquired from ISTAT</p>

 ## Meet Our Team